 3.3.1 Auger Boring Method

-The use of an auger bore is efficient with crossings of short to medium-length (i.e. up to 120 m).
-This method of crossing entails the excavation of pits on either side of the crossing to assist with the installation of the pipeline.
+The use of an auger bore is efficient with crossings of short to medium length (i.e., up to 120 m).
+This method of crossing entails excavating pits on either side of the crossing to assist with the pipeline installation.
 The type of crossing determines the depth of the excavations.
-Dewatering and sheet piling are safety measures that often need to be taken into consideration.
+Dewatering and sheet piling are safety measures that often need to be considered.

-The pits that are excavated consist of a launching pit and a receiving pit on either side of the crossing.
+The excavated pits consist of a launching pit and a receiving pit on either side of the crossing.
 Additional land is frequently required to accommodate the excavations.
-An auger is then used in conjunction with a pipe string, where the pipe string is installed in the respective location, after lowering it into the pit by an overhead crane.
+An auger is then used in conjunction with a pipe string, where the pipe string is installed in the respective location after being lowered into the pit by an overhead crane.

 Figure 2: Auger Boring Representation (National Grid, 2014)